 AWS external id: provided in the "Add a new Athena connection" dialog.

-Choose a Display name for your connection.
-This is the name everyone in your organization will see for the connection.
+Choose a Connection owner (yourself or your organization) and set the Display name for your connection.
+The display name is the name everyone in your organization will see for the connection.
 Then enter your user credential information into the dialog screen:

 Click Test Athena configuration to make sure it works, and then save it by selecting Configure.